Teaching

 This is probably everyone’s favourite étude – it is certainly the one that gets performed the most outside of the practice room.
 It’s a triplet tour de force without any breaks, but it also has a very beautiful melodic quality.
 Find the Skeleton If we take away all the decoration and leave the “skeleton” of…

-Whether you are a novice in charge of your first flute choir, or you are a veteran and have run many ensembles, choosing music for that all-important first rehearsal is a daunting task at any level – but when planning for a beginner ensemble it is even more important to hit the ground running.
-Picking…
+Whether you are starting out in teaching, in charge of your first flute choir, or you are a veteran and have run many ensembles, choosing music for that all-important first rehearsal is a daunting task at any level – hit the ground running with these easy books for flute choir.

 Exploring the new ABRSM flute syllabus 2018: Grade 7